Aventum-org/sample-dashboard-extension/README.md

 npm run build
 ```

-The folder `aventum-sample-dashboard-extension` with its content is the installable extension.
+The folder `sample-dashboard-extension` with its content is the installable extension.